zoozoo-sec/zoozoo-sec.github.io/blogs/PwningWasm-BreakingXssFilters/index.md

             and a lot of the old tricks simply stop working — or become much harder to pull off.
         </p>
         <p>
-            First, WASM does not expose raw system pointers.
-In a native C/C++ program you can often tamper with pointers to overwrite return addresses on the stack, chain gadgets for a ROP payload, or otherwise hijack control flow.
+            <strong>First,</strong> WASM does not expose raw system pointers.
+In a native C/C++ program you can often tamper with pointers
+            to overwrite return addresses on the stack, chain gadgets for a ROP payload, or otherwise hijack control flow.
             In WASM, all of the program’s memory lives inside a single <code>linear memory</code> region — a sandboxed byte array.
             That sandbox prevents code from referencing or writing into arbitrary process memory, so you can’t simply point outside the module and corrupt the process or the OS.
         </p>
         <p>
-            Second, function calls are handled through indices and tables rather than raw addresses.
-Each function in a WASM module gets an index in an internal function table.
+            <strong>Second,</strong> function calls are handled through indices and tables rather than raw addresses.
+Each function in a WASM module
+            gets an index in an internal function table.
 Calls are either <code>direct</code> (the index is fixed at compile time) or <code>indirect</code> (the index is looked up in a table at runtime).
 Because control transfers are mediated by the engine and checked for type/ bounds, there are no writable return addresses lying around that you can clobber to build a ROP chain.